MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-bastion/includes/3-how-azure-bastion-works.md

 RDP and SSH are very often the primary means used to connect to remote IaaS VMs.
-But it's highly  undesirable to expose the RDP and SSH ports to the internet.
-This is due to protocol vulnerabilities.
-To help mitigate this threat, you can deploy Azure Bastion at the public side of your perimeter network.
+But exposing these management ports to the internet poses significant security risks.
+In this unit, we'll discuss how you can connect securely with these protocols by deploying Azure Bastion at the public side of your perimeter network.
+In this unit, you'll learn about:

-> [!NOTE]
-> You deploy Azure Bastion per virtual network (or peered virtual network) rather than per subscription, account, or VM.
+-  The Azure Bastion architecture
+- How Azure Bastion provides secure RDP/SSH connections to hosted VMs
+- The requirements for Azure Bastion to help to evaluate its relevance in your organization

-## Connect to a VM using Azure Bastion
+## Azure Bastion architecture

 The following diagram displays the architecture of a typical Azure Bastion deployment, and describes the end to end connection process.
 In this diagram, an Azure Bastion host is deployed in a virtual network that contains a number of Azure VMs.
 The virtual network is protected by a network security group.